UHMyafeiwang/UHMyafeiwang.github.io/essays/UI.md

 ## HTML

 HTML, or Hypertext Markup Language, is the standard markup language used to create web pages.
 It's a foundational technology that has powered the World Wide Web for decades.
-Given its longevity and widespread adoption, HTML has many advantages:

-HTML is a universal standard that is recognized and used worldwide.
+Given its longevity and widespread adoption, HTML has many advantages:HTML is a universal standard that is recognized and used worldwide.
 HTML can be understood by any device or browser that supports web content, making it the most accessible way to display information on the web.
 Even someone new to web development can pick up the basics of HTML relatively quickly.
 Its syntax is simple and clear, and there are plenty of tutorials and resources for beginners to get started easily.
 It does not require expensive tools or software; a simple text editor, such as Notepad, is enough to write HTML.
 Moreover, HTML is highly versatile.
 It can be integrated with other languages such as CSS and JavaScript to create dynamic and interactive web pages.

 <li>Display Consistency</li>